shorelabs/js-exception-notifier/app/assets/javascripts/js_exception_notifier/trace_kit/README.md

 ## Options

-TraceKit will attempt to fetch an analyze source files, but you can turn this off using:
+TraceKit will attempt to fetch and analyze source files, but you can turn this off using:

 ```javascript
 TraceKit.remoteFetching = false;